 3. Form 4506T-This is the only way to request that a transcript is sent to an address other than the address used on the original tax return.

 Once verification is complete on a student file, the appropriate Federal Financial Aid may be applied.
-Pell Grants are automatically authorized to student accounts.
 Award letters are periodically created and emailed to students.

 Book Vouchers